 The idea behind wellbeing suggests that you can achieve feelings of happiness from making positive decisions.
 Good living conditions, a balanced diet and stable friendships with those that matter most to you can all contribute to this mood boost; however, it is a state of self-awareness that allows it to flourish.

 Katie from Happiful, a magazine formed to create a happier and more sustainable society, shared this with us: "An act of wellbeing can be anything that positively impacts your emotional health.
 Practising wellbeing is about what you need, rather than what you think you should be doing.
-For example, ensuring you put on your wide fit shoes and get a daily dose of fresh air for 15 minutes each day or declining a social invitation simply because you want to stay at home can all be considered part of your wellbeing practice."
+For example, ensuring you put on your wide fit shoes and get a daily dose of fresh air for 15 minutes each day is a good part of your wellbeing practice."

 Spending time outside is a great mood booster.
 According to the charity Mind, it can help to reduce feelings of stress and anxiety, making it easier for you to relax.
 Being aware of your mental health is extremely important.
 While quick fixes and acts of self-care, such as exercising, can work in the short term, you may need to speak to a professional if you feel as though it is affecting your day-to-day life.

 Fresh air is also good for your physical health.
 Increasing the flow of oxygen can improve your digestion, lower your blood pressure and improve your heart rate.
 These are all important in keeping you healthy.
-Plus, heading outside more often strengthens your immune system as you are exposed to new bacteria and germs.
+Plus, it can strengthen your immune system as you are exposed to new bacteria and germs.

 A balanced diet

-Jenny from Sixtyplusurfers agrees that simple changes can have a huge impact: “In order to have a feeling of wellbeing, I would recommend a good diet and having an interesting and varied lifestyle.”
+Jenny from Sixtyplusurfers agrees that simple changes can have a huge impact: “In order to have a feeling of wellbeing, I would recommend a good diet.”

 Your gastrointestinal health is incredibly important.
 Digestive wellness occurs from eating a balanced diet, such as following the Eatwell Plate outlined by the NHS.
 This guide shows you how each meal should be divided into the food groups, allowing you to find the correct balance between groups such as carbohydrates and dairy, whilst ensuring that you get your five-a-day fruit and vegetables.